webplatform/docs/css/properties/cursor/index.md

 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Description=The following Example shows the standard cursors.
-Just hover over the boxes and you see the cursors.
+Just hover the boxes and you see the cursors.

 				<div style="overflow: hidden;">
 		<h3>General</h3>